mghdotdev/sublime-miva-ide/README.md

 * Type "Package Control: Install Package" ...
 Press ENTER.
 * Search for "MVT", "Miva Template Language" or any simular search term ...
 Press ENTER.
 * Done!

-### Manually Install
-* Download the latest release.
-* Unzip the downloaded release.
-* Copy the nested "Miva-Template-Language" folder into your /Packages folder.